 Retaliation: A landlord cannot give you a non-renewal, and cannot choose to not renew your lease, for reasons that are retaliatory.
-Retaliation means that the landlord opted to not renew because you because you asserted or attempted to assert your rights as tenants (the exact lists are in Wis.
+Retaliation means that the landlord opted to not renew your lease because you asserted or attempted to assert your rights as tenants (the exact lists are in Wis.
 Stat.
 704.45, ATCP 134.09(5) and MGO 32.12(4)).
 More information about Landlord Retaliation is here.

 It's important to understand that it's perfectly legal for a landlord to choose between people, but that your landlord can't make that choice based on who asserted their rights as tenants.
 In the City of Madison, according to MGO 32.15(2), if the landlord refuses to renew a lease within 6 months after a tenant complains about the rental to any government agency, then it's automatically presumed to be retaliation.